 My question is though, how you do this in a more practical way?

 Coworking and Coliving is not an easy thing.
-For example, I am software engineer and we are a tech startup.
+For example, I am a software engineer and we are a tech startup.
 It sounds cool and fancy, I know.
-I love to cowork, collaborate and coexist and I do it everyday.
+I love to cowork, collaborate and coexist and I do it every day.
 But I also work and I work a lot and I work on very complex tasks that require high concentration and many hours sitting on my desks.
 I expect that the coworking space also stimulates the working environment without the Co.
 This means my chair should be good, air-cond, layout, noise, etc.

 The question remains – how you make sure both worlds are present in the office – working & coworking?

 This is another trendy topic and it had good coverage on the Coworking Europe conference.
-Although it is very controversial topic, most people agree that Corporate coworking is something big and unexplored much.
+Although it is a very controversial topic, most people agree that Corporate coworking is something big and unexplored much.
 There are many examples from all around the world of corporations creating coworking spaces, incubators & accelerators, membership cafes, etc. Or from the other way around – teams from big companies work from coworking spaces.
 There are several reasons for doing that:

 This was another interesting topic – how a coworking space can help develop a region.
-I strongly agree that this a big opportunity for the governments and councils from all around the world.
+I strongly agree that this a big opportunity for governments and councils from all around the world.
 It is quite obvious that a coworking space will stimulate a lot the local area.